The Galapagos Islands Travel Information

 Although the theory that complex organisms have developed gradually over time from simpler ones had been around for some time, Darwin made an incredible breakthrough.
 He gathered so much corroborative evidence and built on this initial premise with his explanation of natural selection that it was his work, supported by his eminence, that caused a seismic shift in the way people thought about the natural world.

-In 1935, 100 years after Darwin's first visit, parts of the islands were decreed as wildlife preserves in a sign of what was to become the ultimate fate for the islands.
-The 2nd World War saw the U.S. Navy establish bases in the Galapagos.
+In 1935, 100 years after Darwin's first visit, parts of the islands were decreed as wildlife preserves in a sign of what was to become the ultimate fate for the archipelago.
+The 2nd World War saw the U.S. Navy establish bases in the islands.
 In 1960 the Charles Darwin Foundation for the Galapagos Islands began operations and has been conducting vital survival and repair work for the benefit of the islands' ecology and animal inhabitants.

 The Local People

 The Galapagos Islands have no indigenous people and the population consists mostly of Ecuadorian Mestizos, the mixed descendants of Spanish colonists and indigenous Native Americans.
 Most arrived in the last century from Ecuador.
 There is also a significant number of Spanish descendants.
 The number of Ecuadorians living on the islands is increasing dramatically and straining scarce resources.
-This is one of the largest challenges facing those who seek to protect the unique ecosystems of the Galapagos.
+This is one of the largest challenges facing those who seek to protect the unique ecosystems of the archipelago.

 Be sure to book in plenty of time to avoid limited choice.
-The small number of liveaboards and popularity of this destination means that you must book well in advance to ensure your reservation!
+The small number of liveaboards and popularity of this holiday destination means that you must book well in advance to ensure your reservation!